joeabolt/DawnfireRPG/Spells.md

 * Skill checks on one skill you choose
 * Ability checks with one ability score you choose

-You may cast this spell on the same target multiple times.
-The bonuses do not stack, but you may grant more bonuses through multiple castings.
+If you cast this spell on the same target while a previous casting is active, the bonuses do not stack.
+You may grant more types of bonuses through multiple castings.
 Each time you cast this spell on the same target, the duration resets for all bonuses affecting them.

 ## Control Object
 __Tier:__ 1; __Element:__ Earth;